 Face it, people who have a lot of money like to be around other people who have a lot of money.
 So they congregate in wealthy enclaves, whether year-round or seasonally.
-They also tend to attract scandal.
+Those places then tend to attract scandal.

 There are no shortage of these wealthy enclaves in New England.
 Here are six of them, and stories of the hijinks, scandal and outright odd behavior that helped make them famous.